skygenesisenterprise/aether-wallet/.github/COMMERCIAL.md

 ---

-**Note:** Using Aether Mail in a commercial environment **without respecting the AGPLv3 terms or without a commercial license** may constitute a license violation.
+**Note:** Using Aether Wallet in a commercial environment **without respecting the AGPLv3 terms or without a commercial license** may constitute a license violation.